thewtex/thesis/bayesian_regularization/bayesian_regularization.rst

 into the bulb on the left side of the image.
 The source of deformation in this case is blood pressure.
 A second set of images correspond to a radiofrequency (RF) ablation performed on an open-abdominal *in vivo* porcine model with a healthy liver.
-The study of approved by the research animal care use committee of the University of Wisconsin-Madison.
+The study was approved by the research animal care use committee of the University of Wisconsin-Madison.
 Details about this study are presented in [Rubert2010]_.
 The source of deformation in this case was movement of the ablation electrode and breathing of the animal.
 This case used the Siemens 9L4